hespanha/tabletools/README.md

 # tabletools

-Repository with MATLAB toolbox to process tables and display data`
+Repository with MATLAB toolbox to process tables and display their data.

+To install, just add tabletools/lib to your matlab path.